 Why Do we Have Egg Whites in a Whiskey Sour?

-However, it may taste a little off if the drink sits too long.
+However, it may taste a little off if the drink sits for too long.
 So if you’re not planning on drinking it right away, I would also omit it.
-And 1 egg white will be enough for two or even three drinks, so you don’t have to multiply that when making several drinks at once.
+And 1 egg white will be enough for two drinks, so you don’t have to multiply that when making several drinks at once.
 But you can, of course!

 I know salmonella could be a valid excuse, but this shouldn’t be an issue if you use pasteurized eggs.
-But if you’re vegan, then that’s a good excuse.
+However, if you’re vegan, then that’s a good excuse.
 Vegans may use the liquid from a can of chickpeas instead, known as the aquafaba.
 I have not tasted this, so I cannot vouch for the taste, although aquafaba is considered tasteless.
 Therefore I definitely think it’s worth a shot!

 I want to make it a Ginger Whiskey Sour